vinaya-class/vinaya-class.github.io/src/01-killing-and-harming.md

 Can't water plants if one plans to eat its fruit, but may indicate it for others.

-Kutis may use small gutters as water moats around the stilts to keep out ants.
+Kutis may use water moats around the stilts to keep out ants.
-One has to treat the water with household chemicals, otherwise mosquitoes will breed in the water.
+One may treat the water with household chemicals to prevent larvae (e.g. mosquitoes) getting established in the water.

 ## Pc 62, Drinking water containing living beings